FilipNest/Stripytext/README.md

 ```

 You can then do what you want with the stripes such as style them individually with CSS.
 For simple selecting they've all got unique data-stripe attribute numbers.
-Animating the colour changes with CSS transitions could be fun so I've left the colour choosing up to you.

 ```CSS